 - Outside rein is kept close to the neck, controlling the energy, guarding against excess bend, and keeping the shoulders on the track

-- Inside leg used on the girth to ask for bend and forward movement and to generate impulsion
+- Inside leg used on the girth to ask for bend and to generate impulsion

 - Outside leg used behind the girth to move the hindquarters over

-- The rider should place a little more weight on the inside seat bone and keep her shoulders parallel to those of the horse, ie facing the direction of travel
+- The rider should place a little more weight on the inside seat bone and keep their shoulders parallel to those of the horse, ie facing the direction of travel

 - The aids for travers and renvers are the same – all that varies is the initial positioning of the horse.